Xer0bit/BRP-SizeMeasure/README.md

 # Feet Measurement Report Generator

-This project is about calculating the size of feet using a reference coin.
-It generates a PDF report containing measurements of feet detected in an image, using object detection models and background removal.
+This project calculates foot sizes using a reference coin and generates a PDF report with measurements of detected feet from an image.
 The report includes marked images and calculated dimensions, providing a detailed analysis of the detected objects.

 ## Table of Contents